 Using two spatulas, carefully place on ungreased cookie sheet.
 Bake at 375 degrees F for 20-30 minutes or until pastry is golden brown and crisp.
 Cool on pan for 10 minutes, then using two spatulas, remove to wire rack to cool.
 Serve warm.
 Serves 8

 adri2012 said: Your second recipe looks really good, Corey! you should post some desserts.

 I love pork chops, and I think this is a great recipe.
 I will have to go home and try to make it!
 It puts a whole new flavoring into them.
 Good Job :)

 lol good bring some in to class when you do

-adri2012 asked: Would love to your first recipe looks delish!!(:
+adri2012 said: Would love to your first recipe looks delish!!(: